bmc/brizzled/id/126/index.md

 the room, "distraught."

 You are a larger than average man.
-At the time, you were accustomed to physical violence of college football.
+At the time, you were accustomed to the physical violence of college football.
 Yet, you simply turned tail and fled.

 You could have shouted at Jerry Sandusky to stop what he was doing.
 You could